Get real-time security for your iPhone with Avast One

 Usernames, passwords, bank account numbers, private messages: keyloggers capture all your keystrokes.
 Keep reading to learn what keyloggers are, how they work, and how to prevent them from spying on and capturing your personal data.
-Then, get a world-class antivirus solution to protect yourself against keyloggers and other malicious software.
+Then, get a world-class security app to protect yourself against keyloggers and other malicious software.

 Keylogger software is more common than keylogger hardware, because you don’t need physical access to a targeted device.
 Keylogger software works like other malicious software: it infiltrates your device through malicious links or attachments, or even exploits or Trojans.
 A keylogger runs silently in the background of your computer until you discover and remove it.